ezra-bible-app/ezrabibleapp.net/index.md

 ## Upcoming Features

-The next release [1.19](https://github.com/orgs/ezra-bible-app/projects/14) is planned for March 2025.
-Here are some of the most noteworthy upcoming features:
+The next release [1.20](https://github.com/orgs/ezra-bible-app/projects/15) is planned for May 2026.
+Planning is ongoing.

-* Make list of shown commentaries configurable for commentary side panel
-* Support for iOS
-* Support Apple Silicon builds (ARM64)
-* Various bugfixes

 <a name="installation"></a>